 The Buddha Way is unobtainable; I vow to obtain it.

-Becoming a Bodhisattva in Buddhism is not like becoming a god; they live in the here and now working to help all living beings (read more in this booklet).
+- Becoming a Bodhisattva in Buddhism is not like becoming a god; a Bodhisattva lives in the here and now working to help all living beings (read more in this booklet).

 The Buddha Tree

-Most people are not aware that things such as the ‘Christmas Tree’, was actually a pagan tradition during the winter solstice, which no Christian wanted to adopt at first (in-fact it was banned by Christians, the Church, etc.).
-It was only after it was promoted in a magazine that Queen Victoria had one that it was popularized, and then only in the late 1800′s did Americans adopt it.
-Even Christmas Day (December 25th) was actually during the very popular pagan winter solstice (the 25th was the ‘return of the sun’).
-It’s still unknown when Christ was actually born, and this date was decided since there was already established celebration that the church could switch from a pagan celebration, to a Christian celebration.
+- Most people are not aware that things such as the ‘Christmas Tree’, was actually a pagan tradition during the winter solstice, which no Christian wanted to adopt at first (in fact it was banned by Christians, the Church, etc.).
+It was only after it was promoted in a magazine that Queen Victoria had one that it was popularized, and then only in the late 1800s did Americans adopt it.
+Even Christmas Day (December 25th) was during the very popular pagan winter solstice (the 25th was the ‘return of the sun’).
+It’s still unknown when Christ was actually born, and this date was decided since there was already an established celebration that the church could switch from a pagan celebration to a Christian celebration.

-A popular Buddhist holiday, Bodhi Day, is celebrated in December as well (and goes on for 30 days) to celebrate the Buddha’s enlightenment.
-Those multi-colored lights you use for your Christmas tree, are also used during this celebration on ficus trees.
-Although many Western Buddhist’s may have an artificial pine (Christmas) tree they can use for the same purpose.
+- A popular Buddhist holiday, Bodhi Day, is celebrated in December as well (and goes on for 30 days) to celebrate the Buddha’s enlightenment.
+Those multi-colored lights you use for your Christmas tree, are also used during this celebration on Ficus trees.
+Although many Western Buddhists may have an artificial pine (Christmas) tree they can use it for the same purpose.

-So having a “Christmas Tree” is quite acceptable with Western Buddhist’s to have, and some may even have one because some of their family members may be Christians, Catholics, etc. Buddhism is accepting of other religions, so this wouldn’t bother us at all.
-My Christmas tree still has my mom’s angel (from the 1960′s) at the top every year.
+- So, having a “Christmas Tree” is quite acceptable for Western Buddhists to have, and some may even have one because some of their family members may be Christians, Catholics, etc. Buddhism is accepting of other religions, so this wouldn’t bother us at all.
+My Christmas tree still has my mom’s angel (from the 1960s) at the top every year.

 Wrapping Up a Buddha

-If you’re looking to get a present for a Buddhist, look no further than this article about it.
+- If you’re are looking to get a present for a Buddhist for Christmas, look no further than my article about it (click here).

 “But Wait.
 Don’t You Worship to Your ‘God’, Buddha?”

-Not at all.
-The historical Buddha that everyone knows (Siddhārtha Gautama) is not a “God” in Buddhism, but instead our respected teacher.
+- Not at all.
+The historical Buddha that everyone knows (Siddhārtha Gautama) is not a “God” in Buddhism, but instead our respected teacher and above all…a human being.

 Glad you asked!
-I have an entire article about five things a Buddhist can do on Christmas.
+I have an entire article about five things a Buddhist can do at Christmas.

 Thank you for reading, and Merry Christmas!